-In 2007 my courage collapsed and my heart panted for fullness.
+In 2007 my confidence collapsed and my heart panted for fullness.
 My independence, which I held on to so tightly, attached to others.
 The attitude to do more than exist went to merely existing.
-But most of all my confidence and courage seeped further away from my core.
+I desperately needed to know how to build confidence and courage once again.
 Have you ever felt this way?
-Did you wonder how you were going to pull through?
 Our adversities are not only confusing but paralyzing.
-However, there are five antidotes to help resurrect us.
+However, there are 5 antidotes to help resurrect us.

 A little background